 Am I eligible?You may be eligible for the Child Care Subsidy if you meet a number of factors.
 Check out our video for the full explainer.

 How much Child Care Subsidy will I be entitled to?

 This will depend on three factors:

-- How much ‘work related’ activity (see education.gov.au) you and your partner undertake each fortnight.
+- How much ‘work related’ activity (see dese.gov.au) you and your partner undertake each fortnight.
 The entitlement is based on the lesser activity figure for a member of a couple.

 - Your total combined family income.

 - The amount of child care and early education undertaken.

 Find out how much of the Government Child Care Subsidy you're entitled to with our handy calculator.

 Types of approved activity, Government activity test

 How much you can expect to get covered, on average